GerbilSoft/rom-properties/NETWORK.md

 The following information is used as the lookup key in order to retrieve images from the online databases:

+* Commodore 64/128 cartridges: CRC32 of up to 16 KB of ROM data, and cartridge type.
 * GameCube, Wii, Wii U: 6-character Game ID (e.g. `GALE01`) and region code.
 * Game Boy, Game Boy Color: Game title (e.g. `POKEMON RED`), or game ID (e.g. `BXTJ01`) if available.
 Region code and publisher ID are also used.